 Invited Guest: Prof. Oliver Sawodny, University of Stuttgart

 - 2019/05/08: Prof. Dr.-Ing.
 Dr. h. c.
-Oliver Sawodny (University of Stuttgart) will give a talk.
-Further information will be available soon.
+Oliver Sawodny (University of Stuttgart) will give a talk on System Dynamic Methods for Optimization in Electric Vehicles at 3:30 pm in 2/W020.
 Everybody is heartily invited.
-An overview over all past and future seminars can be found here.
+All past and future seminars can be found here.

 Invited Guest: Prof. Jean Lévine, MINES ParisTech